Sarah L. Hoiland, B.A., M.A., Ph.D.Email: shoiland@hostos.cuny.edu

 Office Tel: 718-518-6874

-Biography: Sarah L. Hoiland has a Ph.D. in sociology from The New School for Social Research.
+Biography: Sarah L. Hoiland has a M.A. and a Ph.D. in sociology from The New School for Social Research.
 She is an ethnographer with research interests in alternative feminisms in male-dominated subcultures and incorporates participant observation, interviews, archival research, and qualitative data analysis in her research and writing.
-Professor Hoiland has published articles in The International Journal of Motorcycle Studies (IJMS), Numeracy, Hispanic Education Technology Services, and Journal of Peer Learning and is the recipient of several internal CUNY research grants and external collaborative grants.
-She was selected as a Mellon/ ACLS Community College Faculty Fellow in 2019 for her forthcoming monograph Rightous Sisterhood: Constructing a Feminist Biker Identity in a Misogynist Subculture.
-Dr. Hoiland has reviewed articles for Numeracy, IJMS, and grant proposals for NSF and is an active member of the American Sociological Association (ASA) as an elected representative on the ASA Section on Teaching and Learning (2019-2021).
-She is a board member of the nonprofit Roots and Action/ Raíces y Acción.
+In 2025, Dr. Hoiland published Righteous Sisterhood: The Politics and Power in an All-Women's Motorcycle Club with Temple University Press.
+She has published numerous articles and has been the Principal Investigator of three National Science Foundation grants totalling over $2.5M.
+She was selected as an inaugural Mellon/ ACLS Community College Faculty Fellow in 2019.
+Dr. Hoiland is the CUNY Academy Research and Budget Director and a CUNY Faculty Fellowship Publication Program (FFPP) mentor.
+In addition to teaching classes at Hostos, she teaches classes for several College-in-Prison Programs, including Hudson Link, John Jay College's Prison-to-College Pathway, and CUNY-Hostos New Paths.
+She is an active member of the American Sociological Association (ASA) and Eastern Sociological Society, a board member of the nonprofit Roots and Action/ Raíces y Acción and The PILLARS in Harlem, and a trustee at The Gow School.

 SOC 101 Introduction to Sociology